erdg/learning-picolisp/make-that-shit.md

 KAAPPOOOWWWWW!!!!!

 Heh.
 See what we did there?
-We just used our ignorance of 'make' to fuel a little list building session.
+We just used our ignorance of `make` to fuel a little list building session.
 Make that shit!
 And you better have typed in all those examples.
 You're cheating if you didn't.
 And you better have already called 'doc' on any of those functions that you need to review... ahem... `(doc 'any)` and `(doc 'chop)` at least.

 Back to 'make'.
 Surely there must be a reason to have yet *another* function for building lists.
 Well, it is lisp.